-Actuary Qualified expert who analyses problems from the area of insurance,
+Actuary Qualified expert who analyses problems from the area of insurance, investments and pensions using methods of probability theory and financial mathematics, and develops solutions with due regard to legal and economic parameters.

 Actuarial Valuation A determination by an actuary at a special date of the value of an insurance years.